-Ricky Church on why Die Hard is a Christmas movie…
+Ricky Church on why Die Hard is, in fact, a Christmas movie…

 The Christmas season is well upon us and there is no shortage of movies to get you in that jolly old mood.
 From classics such as How The Grinch Stole Christmas or A Christmas Carol to modern films like Jingle All The Way or Home Alone, there is plenty of entertainment to choose from for the holiday season.